-If we think of Thailand one of the first things that probably pops into your mind is elephants, which are an icon of the country.
+If you think of Thailand one of the first things that probably pops into your mind is elephants.
 This animals play a massive role in Thai culture and Buddhism.
-Unfortunately these beautiful animals have been used for tourism and in consequence tortured and taken out of their natural habitat.
+Unfortunately elephants have been used for tourism and in consequence tortured and taken out of their natural habitat.
 In this post I tell you about my experience in Elephant Jungle Sanctuary Chiang Mai.

 These are some of the activities that hurt elephants, please do not practice them: trekking with elephants, elephants shows, pay to see how an elephant paints, pay to get a photo with an elephant, elephant rides.